Newark Anxiety and Depression Counseling

 If you recognized any of the signs of anxiety or depression, it may be time to reach out to a mental health professional for help.
 What is happening in your life right now?
 Is it time to reach out?
 Thriveworks Newark is ready to help.
 We have worked with many clients are battling anxiety and depression, and helped them find the treatment they needed.

-When you call our office, know that you will not be put on a waitlist, but many new clients have their first appointment within 24 hours.
+When you call our office, know that you will not be put on a waitlist, but many new clients have their first appointment within the week.
 We accept many forms of insurance, and we offer weekend and evening session.

 Let’s work together.
 Contact Thriveworks Newark today.